azdavis/azdavis.net/posts/en/middle-housing.md

 It is the current policy of single-family exclusionary zoning that is worsening the neighborhood character, as middle-class working families are forced out of our city.

-I can't speak to exactly what neighborhood character these people think they are protecting, but any supposed neighborhood character that prices out hardworking families, and which leads to kids who are raised here not being able to afford to live here when they grow up, is not a neighborhood character worth preserving.
+I can't speak to exactly what neighborhood character these people think they are protecting, but any supposed neighborhood character that prices out hardworking families, and which leads to local kids not being able to afford to live here when they grow up, is not a neighborhood character worth preserving.

-Allowing families to live and work here will improve neighborhood character by creating vibrant, welcoming communities.
-It will also provide an increased customer base to support local businesses.

-Without increased housing supply, middle class families will continue to leave our city and school enrollment will continue to drop.
+Without increased housing supply, middle-class families will continue to leave our city and school enrollment will continue to drop.
 The neighborhood character will turn from working families to wealthy, privileged rich people with every home sale if prohibitively high housing costs are not addressed by building more housing.

 ### "This will go against what current residents want."